 However, if your pet suddenly starts urinating or defecating outside of the litter box, this could be an indication of a problem.
 Your cat might start relieving themselves on your carpet, floor, and walls as a call for help.

-Your pet might also start spraying as a means to use their scent to feel better.
-For instance, if the cat is stressed over the loss of a fellow pet or human, it will tend to spread its scent over the area where the smell of the missing person lingers.
+Your pet might also start spraying as a means to use their scent to comfort them.
+For instance, if the cat is stressed over the loss of a fellow pet or human, they will tend to spread their scent over the area where the smell of the missing person lingers.
 There are many reasons for spraying, but depression is one of them.

 Your cat’s body language can give clues on whether they are sad and depressed.
 You could observe changes in the eye, ear, fur, and body positions.